 Skip to content

-At Table for One, we acknowledge that the children of a single parent often experience a feeling of emptiness for a missing parent.
+At Table for One, we acknowledge that the children of a single parent often experience a feeling of emptiness for a missing parent, longing for a Father to the Fatherless.
 This void is a direct result of God’s plan for every child to have a mother and a father to raise that child in the way he or she should go.
 But when God’s model family does not happen, children are left missing a parent and often filling the void with worldly things.

-Psalm 68:4-7 says: “Sing to God, sing praises to His name; Lift up a song for Him who rides through the deserts, whose name is the Lord, and exult before Him.
+Psalm 68:4-7 says: “Sing to God, sing praises to His name; Lift up a song for Him who rides through the deserts, whose name is the Lord, and exult before Him, celebrating His role as Father to the Fatherless.
 A father of the fatherless and a judge for the widows, Is God in His holy habitation.
 God makes a home for the lonely; He leads out the prisoners into prosperity, only the rebellious dwell in a parched land.”
 For children seeking a missing parental figure, God is the missing relationship they yearn for as the parental authority who offers advice, love, admiration, correction, and kindness.

-Not only is the missing relationship filled with God, but the loneliness that comes with being in a single-parent home is lessened as well.
+Not only is the missing relationship filled with God, but the loneliness that comes with being in a single-parent home is lessened as well, knowing God’s presence as Father to the Fatherless.
 These passages are applicable to both parent and child in that both must turn to God for strength to fill the void.
 In a nuclear home, this void is not often as acute if both parents are following Christ and reflecting His image.
 So in many ways, a single-parent home that seeks to follow the Lord can fill the void of a missing parent with God’s abundant love.

 God is Father.
 So do you think He can be a Father to the Fatherless and how so?
 How can the church focus on reaching single parents and minister in this situation?